tomiock/macrograd/README.md

         print(loss.data)
 ```

-This would be the graph for this particular model, batchsize and data:
+This would be the graph for this particular model, batch_size and data:
 ![computation_graph gv](https://github.com/user-attachments/assets/a58c6ae5-28e2-4df0-a4e2-e8b5e67bee76)